Time to read

 Rubber hits the road

-The main aim of DesignOps is to make things happen in the most proper way.
-These guys work to ensure that the right software solutions are delivered to a customer timely, while the design team has enough space, resources and time to create.
+The main aim of DesignOps is to make things happen properly.
+These guys work to ensure that the right software solutions are delivered to a customer in a timely manner, while the design team has enough space, resources, and time to create.

-How they do it?
+How do they do it?
 The territory of the DesignOps:

 • Processes.
 They ensure the most effective collaboration between the design team and other parts of the company.